 Well, of course.
-Each version has a “lifecycle” and it is supported by Microsoft for an 18 month period after the release date.
-It is worth mentioning that this period is available for Windows 10 Home, Pro, and Pro for Workstations editions.
+Each version has a lifecycle and it is supported by Microsoft for an 18-month period after the release date.
+It is worth mentioning that this period is available for Windows 10 Home, Pro, and Pro for Workstation editions.

 The date for the end of support is different for Windows 10 Enterprise and Education editions.

-Also, with Windows 10, there are two release types: feature updates, that are released twice a year, and quality updates (builds) that offer security and reliability fixes at least once a month.
+Also, with Windows 10, there are two release types: feature updates, released twice a year, and quality updates (builds) that offer security and reliability fixes at least once a month.

-For a better understanding of Windows 10 versions lifecycle, check out this timeline with the availability of each version release.
+For a better understanding of Windows 10 version lifecycle, check out this timeline with the availability of each version release.